Gregorio Ruiz

-Gregorio Ruiz (September 7, 1844 – February 9, 1913) was a Mexican general who participated in the Mexican Revolution.
-He was born in Perote, Veracruz and he died in Mexico City in 1913.
+Gregorio Ruiz (Perote, Veracruz, September 7, 1844 – Mexico City, February 9, 1913) was a Mexican general who participated in the Mexican Revolution.

+Biography

+He was born in 1844 and he died in 1913.
 He studied at the Heroico Colegio Militar, and by 1864 was a lieutenant of auxiliaries in the Mexican Army.
 He fought against the French Intervention in Mexico and ensuing empire of Maximilian I of Mexico (1862–1867).
 He participated in the pacification campaigns of Puebla and Oaxaca in 1876, and in Tepic and Sinaloa in 1877 and 1888.

+With more than 35 years of service, he was discharged from the Army in 1911.
+He reached the rank of general.
+The following year he was elected federal deputy for Monclova, State of Coahuila.

 Ruiz was a leading conspirator in Ten Tragic Days, a ten-day massacre and revolt against President Francisco Madero.
 Early on in the fighting, Ruiz and several subordinates were captured and executed by federal troops.

+His death is primarily attributed to President Francisco I. Madero; however, there is insufficient evidence to support this.
+Another school of historians maintains that General Victoriano Huerta was responsible, arguing that he sought to silence General Ruiz after learning of his agreement with the rebels.
+Others claim that Madero's cabinet gave the order.
+None of these three accusations has conclusive proof.